Skip to main content

 Marina Schneider

-There is a tuition fee for the courses offered in non-consecutive master's degree programs.
-You can find out the amount of the tuition directly from the respective degree programs:
+For our part-time Master's degree programmes, so-called continuing education degree programmes, a tuition fee is charged for the study programme.
+You can find the amount of the fees directly at the respective degree programmes.

-If you have any questions, please contact the Admissions Office staff.
+If you have any questions, please contact the staff of the Admissions Office.

 Fabienne Damasch